Terms of Service

 21.7 Third-Party Rights

 These Terms do not confer any rights on any third party.
 Sellers, buyers, and other parties to real estate transactions are not parties to these Terms and have no rights under them.
+Nothing in this clause affects any right or remedy an End Party has under the Australian Consumer Law or other law that cannot be excluded; the terms governing the checks an End Party pays for are set out in our Refund and Cancellation Policy.

 22. Notifiable Data Breach